singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 24  }
 ```

 It turns out that not knowing the length didn't impact the runtime of the search algorithm.
-We find the length in O(log n) time and then do the search in 0(log n) time.
-Ouroverall runtime isO(log n),just as it would be in a normal array.
+We find the length in O(log n) time and then do the search in O(log n) time.
+Ouroverall runtime is O(log n),just as it would be in a normal array.

 **10.5  Sparse Search:** Given a sorted  array of strings that is interspersed  with empty  strings, write a method to find the location of a given string.